 Any portion of the text (sentences or paragraphs) that is identical to another work should be placed in quotation marks and fully cited by the author.

-When cases of major plagiarism are detected the editor will reject the manuscript and the authors may be prohibited from publishing in Research and Knowledge, either permanently or for a period of time.
+When cases of major plagiarism are detected the editor will reject the manuscript and the authors may be prohibited from publishing in Science Technology and Engineering Journal (STEJ), either permanently or for a period of time.
 Where the plagiarism is considered to be minor, the authors will be asked to rewrite the problem areas and cite the original source.

-Plagiarism cases will be considered on a case-by-case basis by Research and Knowledge.
+Plagiarism cases will be considered on a case-by-case basis by Science Technology and Engineering Journal (STEJ).

-A single-blind review process is used by Research and Knowledge, in which the authors are not aware of the reviewers’ names.
+Double-blind review process is used by Science Technology and Engineering Journal (STEJ), in which the authors are not aware of the reviewers’ names.
 This process should be respected by both parties.
 The reviewers should not do anything that would reveal themselves to the authors and they should not contact the authors.
 All correspondence should go through the editor.
 The authors should not try to identify the reviewers and should not try to contact them.

-Any manuscript that is likely to be submitted, is submitted or that has been submitted to Research and Knowledge should not be posted online where the Reviewer might be able to find it.
+Any manuscript that is likely to be submitted, is submitted or that has been submitted to Science Technology and Engineering Journal (STEJ) should not be posted online where the Reviewer might be able to find it.

-The authors are responsible for everything submitted to Research and Knowledge.
+The authors are responsible for everything submitted to Science Technology and Engineering Journal (STEJ).
 The findings from the work should be fully reported, even if they contradict the expected outcomes.

 It is the author’s responsibility to inform the editor if they discover a mistake or inaccuracy in the published work.
 If any mistakes are found by the publisher or third party, then the author should retract the manuscript, correct the manuscript or provide evidence supporting the original work.